History of the Jews in Morocco: In the 18th century

 The condition of the Jewish community was unchanged under Mohammed III (1757–89), who distinguished himself by his attempt to introduce European culture into his kingdom.
-The Jews counciliers of Mohammed Ben Abdelah helped United States between 1776 and 1783 through Intelligence operations coordinated by Luis de Unzaga 'le Conciliateur' and his brothers-in-law Antonio and Matías de Gálvez via Canary Islands and Louisiana.
-The Sultan's eldest son, Moulay Ali, governor of Fez, courageously opposed his father's suggestion to impose a tax upon that city in favor of his other brothers, which tax was to be paid by the Jewish community.
+The Jews councilier Mohammed Ben Abdelah helped the United States between 1776 and 1783 through Intelligence operations coordinated by Luis de Unzaga 'le Conciliateur' and his brothers-in-law Antonio and Matías de Gálvez via Canary Islands and Louisiana.
+The Sultan's eldest son, Moulay Ali, governor of Fez, opposed his father's suggestion to impose a tax upon Fez which that was to be paid by the Jewish community.
 He stated that the Jews of Fez were already so poor that they were unable to bear the present tax and that he was not willing to increase still further their misery.
-His minister was the Jew Elijah ha-Levi, who had at one time fallen into disgrace and had been given as a slave to a smuggler of Tunis, but had been restored to favor.
-The accession to the throne of Yazid, on the death of Mohammed III in 1789, led to a terrible massacre of the Moroccan Jews, having refused him their support in his fight with his brother for the succession.
+His minister was a Jewish Moroccan Elijah ha-Levi, who had at one time fallen into disgrace and had been given as a slave to a smuggler of Tunis, but had been restored to favor.
+The accession to the throne of Yazid, after the death of Mohammed III in 1789, led to a terrible massacre of the Moroccan Jews, having refused him their support in his fight with his brother for the succession.
 As a punishment the richer Jews of Tetouan, at his entry into the city, were tied to the tails of horses and dragged through the city.
 Many were killed in other ways or robbed.
 Jewish women were raped.
 The Spanish consul, Solomon Hazzan, was executed for alleged treachery, and the Jews of Tangier, Asilah, and Alcazarquivir were condemned to pay a large sum of money.
 Elijah, the minister of the former king, who had always opposed Yazid in the council, quickly embraced Islam to avoid being persecuted.
 He died soon after.
 The cruelty of the persecutors reached its climax in Fez.
 In Rabat, as in Meknes, the Jews were ill-treated.
 In Mogador, strife arose between the Jews and the city judge on the one hand, and the Moorish citizens on the other; the dispute was over the question of Jewish garb.
 Finally the Jews were ordered to pay 100,000 piasters and three shiploads of gunpowder; and most of them were arrested and beaten daily until the payment was made.
 Many fled beforehand to Gibraltar or other places; some died as martyrs; and some accepted Islam.
 The notables and the Muslim masses then rose to intervene on behalf of the Jews.
 They hid many of them in their houses and saved a great many others.
 In Rabat, the governor Bargash saved the community from the worst.
 The sanguinary events of the year 1790 have been poetically described in two kinot for the Ninth of Ab, by Jacob ben Joseph al-Mali? and by David ben Aaron ibn Husain.